puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

     mkdir -p profile/manifests

-We'll begin by creating a set of profiles related to the Pasture application.
+We'll begin by creating a pair of profiles related to the Pasture application.
-The profiles for the application server will manage two different
-configurations: a 'large' deployment that connects to an external database, and a 'small' deployment that makes use of the default SQLite database.
-In addition to these two application server profiles, we'll create a profile to manage the supporting PostgreSQL database.
+The profile for the application server will use a conditional statement manage two different configurations: a 'large' deployment that connects to an external database, and a 'small' deployment that makes use of the default SQLite database.
+A second profile will manage the PostgreSQL database that backs the 'large' instance of the app server.

 To make it clear that all of these profiles relate to the Pasture application, we'll place them in a `pasture` subdirectory within `profile/manifests`.